 The DPRK government bears the primary Responsibility to Protect its population from crimes against humanity, but appears manifestly unwilling to do so.

-In March 2014 the Human Rights Council adopted a resolution requesting that the Office of the High Commissioner for Human Rights create a field-based structure for further monitoring and documenting abuses in DPRK.
+In March 2014 the Human Rights Council adopted a resolution requesting that the Office of the High Commissioner for Human Rights (OHCHR) create a field-based structure for further monitoring and documenting abuses in DPRK.
 The UN Human Rights Office in Seoul was established in June 2015 to carry out that mandate.
-On 6 July 2016 the United States for the first time imposed sanctions on top North Korean government leaders and entities associated with human rights abuses or censorship.
+To date, the government of DPRK has refused to cooperate with the office and has refused entry to Special Rapporteur Quintana.

 Prior to 2014, the UN Security Council (UNSC) had engaged with DPRK almost exclusively in the context of nuclear non-proliferation and had never directly addressed ongoing human rights abuses.
 In response to the COI findings, in December 2014 the human rights situation in DPRK was added as a separate UNSC agenda item.